reshift-sec/durian/readme.md

 # README
-The durian vulnerable JS project!
+A vulnerable JS project for security training!